 Currently, this change, which will come in and be modified by experiments which take place during 2014 and then only for the Moscow region, affects roughly 10% of user queries at Yandex.
-But don’t let that 10% figure mislead you!
-If you’re a marketer, its your queries which are most affected because its the commercial buy queries which this change covers – so really its virtually a 100% impact of the activity you’re involved with.
+But do not let that 10% figure mislead you!
+If you are a marketer, its your queries which are most affected because its the commercial buy queries which this change covers – so really its virtually a 100% impact of the activity you are involved with.

 Whilst this change initially affects just the Moscow region and Alexander Sadovsky who launched it told me there was no certainly it would be rolled out other regions because that would depend on wider testing, there is a strong probability that it will be rolled out further in Russia.
 Alexander did not believe it would roll out to Turkey in the near future.